 What Is The Wah-Wah Effect?

-The wah-wah effect (of simply “wah”) is a frequency-filtering effect for guitar, bass and some other instruments.
-It provides us a way of producing a spectral glide in instruments that typically wouldn’t be capable of such a thing.
+The wah-wah effect (or simply “wah”) is a frequency-filtering effect for guitar, bass, and other instruments.
+It provides us with a way of producing a spectral glide in instruments that typically wouldn't be capable of such a thing.

 A spectral glide, in music, is loosely defined as the modification of the vowel quality of a tone.

-This “vowel quality” is largerly defined by the frequency response and overtones of a sound wave (or audio signal).
+This “vowel quality” is largely defined by the frequency response and overtones of a sound wave (or audio signal).
 So then, a spectral glide effectively alters the frequency response and overtones of a sound/signal.
-As it is a glide, these characteristic move continuously from one characteristic vowel quality to another.
+As it is a glide, these characteristics move continuously from one characteristic vowel quality to another.

 This is most obviously heard in human speech.

 The sound of each vowel is largely defined by its formants.